Introducing Sigma Filters

 As any Security Operations Centre (SOC) analyst or engineer will tell you, there are two big challenges faced when hunting for threats within an environment.

-The first is making sure you're detecting the right thing.
+The first is making sure you’re detecting the right thing.
 This covers everything from making sure your logsource is onboarded properly, to all fields and values are named and mapped correctly, to testing and validating true-positive scenarios to ensure your detection rules are working as intended.
+This also entails designing your rule in such a way that it can’t be easily evaded by an attacker — so ensuring that the rule is wide enough to catch them given a wide range of circumstances and situations.*

 The second — and arguably more frustrating — is minimising time triaging the wrong thing.
 This essentially entails filtering our “false-positives” detections, or alerts that have fired that are found to be benign.